The CodeSignal Platform

-1. Go to CodeSignal and click the For Developers tab.
+1. Go to CodeSignal and click the For Candidates link in the top right.

-2. If you are new to CodeSignal, go ahead and Sign Up.
+2. If you are new to CodeSignal, Sign Up for an account.
 If you are a returning developer, click the Log In button.

 3. Once you are logged in, you can access the Arcade to brush up on your coding skills and complete challenges.
 Simply hover over the CodeSignal icon to see Arcade in the drop-down menu.